Sports in the New York metropolitan area: Boxing

-In 2023, Major League Cricket gave one of 6 Twenty20 Cricket teams to New York City called MI New York. to kick off the league's inaugural season.
-They became the 2023 MLC Champions and became the first ever champions in MLC's history by defeating the Seattle Orcas in the 2023 Major League Cricket final in 7 wickets.

 Cycling

 The bicycle boom of the late 19th century had a strong impact in the area.
 As a spectator sport, six-day racing was popular and spurred the building of velodromes in the area including Washington Heights, Manhattan, and Jersey City, New Jersey.

 Weekly races were held in suburban roads, including Pelham Parkway in the Bronx.
 The biggest races were in inner city locations, notably at the original Madison Square Garden which had been designed for cycle racing and at the time was located adjacent to Madison Square.
 The Olympic sport, Madison Racing, is named after cycle races that became popular at Madison Square Garden.

 The Kissena Velodrome, a 400 m velodrome, was constructed in the center of Kissena Park in 1962.
 It was used during the 1964 New York World's Fair and the U.S. team trials for the 1964 Summer Olympics.
 It is the only remaining bicycle track in New York City.